SahanaReddy06/Jenkins/README.md

 🔄 Restart Jenkins
 docker restart jenkins-blueocean

-📦 Check running containers
+📦 Check Running Containers
 docker ps

 📌 8.
 Important Notes

-Jenkins data is stored in jenkins-data volume (persistent).
+All Jenkins data is stored inside the jenkins-data Docker volume.

-After system reboot, just run:
+After a system reboot, simply run:

 docker start jenkins-blueocean

-No need to rebuild or rerun the full command.
+No need to rebuild the image again.

-🎉 Jenkins is Ready!
+🎉 Jenkins Is Ready

 You can now: